Redfin currently rates Detroit as only somewhat competitive. Yet, some factors indicate that this market could soon begin to heat up once more.

 There is lots to do in terms of entertainment, too.
 Residents can catch a baseball game at Tiger Stadium, hockey game at Little Caesars Arena, or watch the Lions football team at Ford Field.

 Meanwhile, arts enthusiasts can catch performances at locations like Fox Theatre, Music Hall Center for the Performing Arts, the Gem Theatre, and Orchestra Hall.

 Dearborn, a Detroit suburb, is notable for containing the largest Muslim and Arab populations per capita in the United States.
 Arab-American culture is rich in this area.

 Summers are pleasant and warm.
 They can get a bit humid, though.
 Meanwhile, winters are quite cold, snowy, and windy.
 Detroit residents enjoy all four distinct seasons.

 In terms of housing, the city itself can be quite pricey in certain areas.
 However, the suburbs vary more widely.
 Certain areas like Birmingham are much more affluent.
 Therefore, property values are higher.

 On the other hand, areas like Romulus and Hamtramck have far lower home prices and a cheaper cost of living.

 Real estate in any market can offer steady income and diversification for investors while allowing them to potentially slash their taxes.

 But Detroit, in particular, is worth a look.
-Its diverse economy, rich culture, and wealth of entertainment draw many kinds of tenants and leave no shortage of investment opportunities.
+Its diverse economy, rich culture, and wealth of entertainment draw many kinds of residents and leave no shortage of investment opportunities.